 Cybersecurity breaches continue to surge with the increased use of online systems for business operations.
-Gartner reported that worldwide spending on IT security and risk management technology and services was $133.8 billion in 2020 and should increase to $150.4 billion at the end of 2021.
+Gartner reported that worldwide spending on IT security and risk management technology and services is expected to reach more than 188.3 billion in 2023.
 Yet, hiring a cybersecurity provider requires careful analysis and decision-making.
 You will be entrusting your network, systems, and digital assets to this cybersecurity partner, so you need to make the best possible choice.
 We recommend considering these screening questions before you hire a cybersecurity provider:

 1. Do You Have Experience in My Industry?